AlinaKriutchenko/SIT741-Statistical-Data-Analysis/Assignment | Data Analysis | Score: 83%/README.md

-# Data collection, statistical analysis and programming
+# Assignment Data collection, statistical analysis and programming

 Application of critical thinking and statistical techniques to represent them.
 Appropriate statistical techniques to visualize relationships in data.